nullscreen/bh/README.md

 You can use the helpers you need and even mix-and-match the "standard way" of writing Bootstrap 3 components (many HTML lines) with the "Bh way".

-A comprehensive guide to Bh helpers
+A comprehensive guide to Bootstrap Helpers
 ===================================

 All the helpers available in Bh are detailed on the [Bh homepage](http://fullscreen.github.io/bh):